microsoft/winget-cli/doc/specs/#476 - Pinned packages.md

 ### Performance, Power, and Efficiency

-There should not be any noticible performance changes.
+There should not be any notable performance changes.

 ## Potential Issues